pharmacome/conso/README.md

 other databases that have listed this equivalent entity:

 1. HBP Identifier
-2. Database
+2. Database (preferred using identifiers.org)
 3. Identifier

 ### relations.tsv

-This tab-separated values file contains three columns describing relations between terms in the HBP terminology:
+This tab-separated values file describes relations between terms in the HBP terminology:

-1. Source term HBP Identifier
+1. Source Namespace
-2. Relationship
+2. Source Identifier
+3. Source Label
+4. Relationship (e.g., ``is_a``, ``part_of``, etc.)
+5. Target Namespace
-3. Target term HBP Identifier
+6. Target Identifier
+7. Target Label

 ## Contributing